Amabutho/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script prints the absolute path name of the cwd
+Script changes the wd to the users hd